 The grace of gratitude

-In today’s turbulent times, and in the face of all the negativity and destruction going on, it can be hard to give gratitude grace.
-I’m aware of it all, and the impact constant turmoil and negativity can have on life.
-I’ve faced it in my life (more than I’d like over the past eight years) and I see it in the faces of people that come into the coffee shop where I work part-time as a barista.
+In today’s turbulent times, and in the face of all the negativity and chaos going on, it can be hard to give gratitude grace.
+I’m aware of it all and the impact constant turmoil and negativity can have on life.
+I’ve faced it in my life (more than I’d like over the past eight years), and I see it in the faces of people every day.

 The struggle is real in so many lives.